Most Pracheen Hanuman mandir reestablished during Mughal time

 The legend of the kshetra

 Markata Baba Hanuman Mandir, Yamuna Bazzar, Delhi It is very difficult to know how old the temple is.
-The first legend marks it to around end of kritha yuga and beginning of tratha yuga, when it is stated that Sri Brahma had lost the memory and also the scripts of Veda.
-On advise of wise and devas, Sri Brahma had come down to take a dip in the holy Yamuna here in this spot.
-On taking dip at this spot in the river, He had regained the memory and also got back the lost script.
-Thereby this river bank got the name Nigambodh ghat.
-Hanumanji had learned all Vedas and other arts from none other then Lord Surya himself.
+The first legend marks it as around the end of the Kritha yuga and the beginning of the tratha yuga, when it is stated that Sri Brahma had lost the memory and also the scripts of Veda.
+On the advice of wise and devas, Sri Brahma had come down to take a dip in the holy Yamuna here in this spot.
+On taking a dip at this spot in the river, he regained the memory and also got back the lost script.
+Thereby this river bank got the name Nigambodh Ghat.
+Hanumanji had learned all Vedas and other arts from none other than Lord Surya himself.
 He had done this without disturbing the routine of the Lord Surya, by moving backwardly and facing His master.
-In the process Hanumanji came to know the story of lose of scripts by Sri Brahma.
-In His inquestness to know that no script is left behind at Nigambodh, Lord had come here and was searching.
-Hence the posture of Hanumanji of this kshetra is seen as if He is searching the banks of river Yamuna.
+In the process, Hanumanji came to know the story of the loss of scripts by Sri Brahma.
+In His inquestness to know that no script is left behind at Nigambodh, the Lord had come here and was searching.
+Hence the posture of Hanumanji of this kshetra is seen as if He is searching the banks of the river Yamuna.

 The second legend marks it around the Ramayana period.
-After Sri Ram's coronation and happy living in Ayodhya, Sri Rama sends Sri Sita Devi in exile on account of one of the citizen doubting the character of Devi [for full story see our Aliganj Lucknow].
-In one of those days, when Sri Sita Devi was on exile Sri Rama and Hanumanji had set for hunting along river Yamuna.
-When they had come to this holy ghat of Nigambodh, they took holy dip in the river and sat on meditation.
-After a while Sri Hanumanji had gone and fetched some fruits for Sri Rama.
-Sri Rama had taken the fruits and refreshed.
+After Sri Ram's coronation and happy living in Ayodhya, Sri Rama sends Sri Sita Devi into exile on account of one of the citizens doubting the character of Devi [for full story see our Aliganj Lucknow].
+In one of those days, when Sri Sita Devi was in exile Sri Rama and Hanumanji had set for hunting along river Yamuna.
+When they had come to this holy ghat of Nigambodh, they took a holy dip in the river and sat in meditation.
+After a while, Sri Hanumanji had gone and fetched some fruits for Sri Rama.
+Sri Rama had taken the fruits and refreshed them.
 Sri Hanuamnji is seen picking up the remains of the fruits as Rama's prashad.

 These are the two legends among the many variations in the legends narrated.